CENTR-IMPACT/centrimpact-review/README.md

 Based on the CENTR*IMPACT framework, this package quantifies the following critical concepts in community engaged research:

 1. Alignment: The shared vision between researchers and partners ($S_a$).
-2. Cascade Effects: The ripple effect of work from direct participants to the third degree of separation (\eqn{S_c}).
+2. Cascade Effects: The ripple effect of work from direct participants to the third degree of separation ($S_c$).
 3. Dynamics: Ways in which the project is carried out modeled on the CBPR framework ($S_d$).
 4. Indicators: "Traditional" markers of academic productivity, such as individuals served, number of outputs, etc.